 Kimba and Sasha were the first animals to be removed from one of the circuses following the ban.
 Circo Navarro surrendered their animals voluntarily, and described its new animal-free status as “a new chapter”.
 A few months later, the lions’ brother, Tomas, arrived suddenly at our temporary rescue center; he’d been handed to a zoo, but they could no longer care for him.

 Tarzan and Tanya were removed from a circus along with nine tigers.
 Since being in our care, both have received pain-relieving dental treatment to repair the damage done in the circus.
 A reported fight with a tiger in the circus has left Tarzan with a torn lower lip, which we hope can be repaired when he gets to the ADI Wildlife Sanctuary in Africa.

-The circus refused to relinquish tigers Lupe, Bimbi, Itza and Sombra and their two cubs when ADI removed two lions and nine other tigers.
+The circus refused to relinquish tigers Lupe, Bimbi, Itza and Sombra and their two male cubs Max and Stripes when ADI removed two lions and nine other tigers.
 Vowing not to leave them behind and working with the authorities, ADI removed the tigers five months later – the last animals in that circus.

 Sun, Moon, Luna, Jade